Fregat upper stage

 In 2011, NPO Lavochkin built 12 Fregat stages, 11 of which were expended during missions.
 The production of 10 more stages was ordered during 2012, while nine stages were scheduled to fly, including three on the Soyuz rockets from French Guiana.
 NPO Lavochkin reconfirmed the annual production rate of 12 Fregat stages again in May 2018.

 Starting with the Ionosfera-M mission in 2024, Fregat was expected to be equipped with a new flight control system with strapdown complex of command instruments, KKP.
+The modifed flight control system was indeed introduced during the launch of Fregat No. 142-02, however the transition to the KKP instruments had to be postponed.

-A complete list of Fregat missions:
+The complete list of Fregat missions:

 No. Launch date